Welcome to our WNDP website

 Our 2017 video message

-You can see the notes of the meeting we had with the HCA team on October 4th here and the further meeting notes from a follow up meeting on December 13th as provided by GVA is available here.
+You can see the notes of the meeting we had with the Homes England team on October 4th (2016) here and the further meeting notes from a follow up meeting on December 13th (2016) as provided by GVA is available here.
 A third meeting with the new Homes England team took place on July 3rd - notes are here and a further meeting also took place on October 10th 2017- here followed by a meeting with key stakeholders on the 28th November 2017 as above

 Watlington Parish council is now on Facebook

 This is the home page for the Watlington Neighbourhood Development Plan.
-At present it provides an outline of the programme and our progress with it that will eventually lead to a plan that gives the people of Watlington some control over how their community develops up to the year 2032.
-The information provided on it will grow steadily as we progress with the plan.
+It provides details and evidence of the programme and our progress that will soon lead to a plan that gives the people of Watlington some control over how their community develops up to the year 2033.
+The information provided has grown steadily as we progressed with the WNDP.